ns-rse/action-sphinx-docs-to-gh-pages/README.md

 #### `setup.cfg`

-Many Python packages use [setuptools]() for configuring installation via the `setup.cfg` file.
+Many Python packages use [setuptools](https://setuptools.pypa.io/en/latest/userguide/) for configuring installation via the `setup.cfg` file.
 One section of this is the `[options.extras_require]` where packages not required for running the package but used in testing or building documentation can be listed.
-To list your documentation build requirements add the following to your `setup.cfg`
+To list your documentation build requirements add the following to your `setup.cfg`.

 ``` cfg
 [options.extras_require]